vincentfusco/tt06_555/README.md

 ![566 Oscillator](./docs/566_oscillator.PNG)

-The inventor, Hans, later realized that the voltage-to-current source wasn't actually needed.
-Charging and discharging of the capacitor could be done entirely with resistors and a supply-independent frequency could still be achieved.
+The inventor, Hans, later realized that the voltage-to-current converter wasn't actually needed.
+He realized that charging and discharging of the capacitor could be done entirely with resistors and a supply-independent frequency could still be achieved.

 This led to the 555-Timer architecture which was shown above.
 The full schematic for the original 555 timer is shown below: